marked-gil/goodwill-events/README.md

     * TASKS:
         *  Create a generic seat map page for all users (including non-logged-in users) to visit
         * Create an 'Event's Seating' page for each specific event
-        * Add the seat map on the 'seating' pages
+        * Add the SVG seat map on the 'seating' pages
-        * Allow the seat map on the specific Event's 'seating' page to pan and zoom
+        * Allow the seat map to pan and zoom
         * Display the event’s title, date, time and colour legend on the specific Event's 'seating' page

-* User Story: **Restrict Seat Reservation to Signed-in Members Only**
+* User Story [#27]https://github.com/marked-gil/goodwill-events/issues/27): **Restrict Seat Reservation to Signed-in Members Only**
     > As a user, I can register as a member and sign in so that I can reserve seats.

     * ACCEPTANCE CRITERIA: